-Activity Description Number / frequency / timeline Planned D(ii) Actual Anatomy of a Rollover and/or Standard of Care awareness sessions Awareness/training sessions that target log haulers, supervisors and loader man that focusses on safety performance, key indicators, factors and best practices for log hauling safety.
-In addition to, the frequency and 15/spring 2016 Click here to enter text.

-and actions they can take to reduce the potential for such events.
-Implementation of log truck overweight's management Overweight management practices established, log truck weights tracked and reported on and overweight's reduced by 10%. # (all TAG Members)/2016
+D (i) Therefore, we will undertake the following activities: Activity Description Number / freque ency / timeline Activity Description Planned D(ii) Actual Anatomy of a Rollover and/or Standard of Care awareness sessions Awareness/training sessions that target log haulers, supervisors and loader man that focusses on safety performance, key indicators, factors and best practices for log hauling safety.
+In 15/spring 2016 1 addition to, the frequency and factors contributing to rollovers and actions they can take to reduce the potential for such events.
+Implementation of log truck overweight's management Overweight management practices established, log truck weights tracked and reported on and overweight's reduced by 10%. # (all TAG Members)/2016 2